Funding opportunity

 UKRI is committed in ensuring that effective international collaboration in research and innovation takes place with integrity and within strong ethical frameworks.
 Trusted Research and Innovation (TR&I) is a UKRI work programme designed to help protect all those working in our thriving and collaborative international sector by enabling partnerships to be as open as possible, and as secure as necessary.
 UKRI’s TR&I Principles set out our expectations of organisations funded by UKRI in relation to due diligence for international collaborations.

-All applicants must consider the Trusted Research & Innovation question on the UKRI Funding Service when applying to this call.
+All applicants must consider the Trusted Research & Innovation question on the UKRI Funding Service when applying to this funding opportunity.
 You must complete this question where any international collaborators are involved in the proposed research, regardless of whether you consider that the research falls within the 17 areas prescribed in the question.
-Where relevant, we will ask you for additional information concerning TR&I after your application is deemed to be eligible for this call; we will ask you to demonstrate how your proposed project will comply with UKRI’s approach and expectations towards TR&I, identifying potential risks and the relevant controls you will put in place to help proportionately reduce these risks.
+Where relevant, we will ask you for additional information concerning TR&I after your application is deemed to be eligible for this funding opportunity; we will ask you to demonstrate how your proposed project will comply with UKRI’s approach and expectations towards TR&I, identifying potential risks and the relevant controls you will put in place to help proportionately reduce these risks.

 See further guidance and information about TR&I, including where you can find additional support.